Why Bleach Is Not The Most Effective Way To Kill Roaches

-I never would have thought to use bleach to kill roaches in my home.
+I by no means would have imagined I could use bleach to kill roaches in my home.
 But the video did spark my imagination and it got me to thinking.

 You may also be wondering can you get rid of roaches with bleach too?
 Bleach can be used to kill roaches but it’s not easy to do.
 To get the roaches to die they would either have to drink the bleach or you would have to drown them in the bleach.
 Yes, these are two ways to kill roaches with bleach however both options are ineffective and not practical unless you only have a few roaches to kill.
 This is never the case because for every one roach you see out in the open there could be hundreds more hidden away throughout your house.